meabed/graphql-upload-ts/README.md

 This module was ⚠️ forked from the amazing [`graphql-upload`](https://npm.im/graphql-upload).
 The original module is exceptionally well documented and well written.
 It was very easy to fork and amend.
 Thanks Jayden!

-However, there are no JavaScript alternative modules for GraphQL file uploads.
-Also, I needed something simpler which won't do any disk I/O. Thus, this fork was born.
+I needed something simpler which won't do any disk I/O. However, there were no server-side JavaScript alternative modules for GraphQL file uploads.
+Thus, this fork was born.

 Differences:

-- Single production dependency.
+- Single production dependency - `busboy`.
   - Results in 9 less production dependencies.
   - And 6 less MB in your `node_modules`.
   - And using a bit less memory.